mathigon/tropicsu/lessons/buffers-oceans/content.md

 * Explain ocean acidification and discuss its possible impact on the biosphere.

+### How to use this Lesson Plan

+This video presents a Video Guide for this Lesson Plan.
+The first 3 min 52 sec of the video introduce how to use TROP ICSU resources followed by description of this Lesson Plan in Chemistry.

+    .video-wrap
+      iframe(width="560" height="315" src="https://www.youtube.com/embed/KmWKQaiufas" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen)

 {div.credit}
 Lesson plan based on an idea submitted by **Dr. Pragya Gahlot, Sri Venkateswara College (University of Delhi), India**.